Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Quantum arithmetic operations

 In order to define the QFM circuit explicitly, we must first introduce the controlled-controlled-phase rotation gate, $cR_l$, and controlled-Hadamard gate, $cH$, which we will use to define the controlled QFT (cQFT) and controlled-addition step (cadd) required by the QFM.

-Replacing the $R_l$ and $H$ gates with $cR_l$ and $cH$ in Figs.~\ref{fig_QFT_circuit}~\&~\ref{fig_Qadder}, we define the cQFT, cadd, and cQFT$^{-1}$ circuits just as we did before, but now with one additional control qubit, $c$, controlling every gate of the process.
-We denote the controlled QFA (cQFA) as
+Replacing the $R_l$ and $H$ gates with $cR_l$ and $cH$ in Figs.~\ref{fig_QFT_circuit}~\&~\ref{fig_Qadder}, we define the cQFT, cadd, and cQFT$^{-1}$ circuits just as before, but now with one additional control qubit, $c$, controlling every gate of the process.
+We define the controlled QFA (cQFA) composite gate in the bottom of Fig.\ \ref{fig_qadd_gate1}.

-The QFM circuit of this process is provided in Fig.~\ref{fig_Qmult}, with product register $\ket{z}$ of $n+m$ qubits.
+We express the QFM circuit in terms cQFA gates in Fig.~\ref{fig_Qmult}.
+We denote the product register of $n+m$ qubits as $\ket{z}$.
 Here, the qubits of $\ket{x}$ take the role of the additional control qubit.

-The process is perhaps easiest to understand when considering the classical case, where the qintegers are each in a single integer state.
+The QFM process is perhaps easiest to understand when considering a classical case, where the q-integers are each in a single integer state, and QFM resembles classical binary multiply.
 In that case, the $i$th cQFA step adds $x_i2^{i-1}y$ to the product register, where $x_i$ is 0 or 1, and $y$ is a single integer.

-Before we turn our attention to the results of this study, one might note that in quantum addition, so long as $\ket{x}$ is in a single integer state, one could instead store it purely on classical bits, rather than a separate register of qubits as discussed above.
-In that case, the resulting addition circuit would change dynamically based on the single integer being added, where the controlled rotation gates would be replaced by 1-qubit rotation gates acting on $\ket{y}$.
-This would result in shorter and less complex circuits that serve to boost all superposed integer states by a single integer value.
-Naturally, a similar option exists in quantum multiplication for applying a constant factor across all states.
-While worth acknowledging as a potential interest, we shall maintain our current focus on cases where both operands are stored on quantum registers and allow superposition.